OpenNebula/docs/source/vmware_cluster_deployment/vmware_node_deployment/vcenter_driver.rst

 .. image:: /images/vcenter_wild_vm_list_import_sunstone.png
     :width: 70%
     :align: center

-After a Virtual Machine is imported, their life-cycle (including creation of snapshots) can be controlled through OpenNebula.
-The following operations *cannot* be performed on an imported VM:

-* Recover --recreate
-* Undeploy (and Undeploy --hard)
-* Stop

 Once a Wild VM is imported, OpenNebula will reconfigure the vCenter VM so VNC connections can be established once the VM is monitored.